bingotang1981/stcp2ws/README.md

 `./stcp2ws client https://aa.yourdomain.com 8088 yourCustomizedBearerToken 127.0.0.1:8080`

 Then you can access the website which is at http://127.0.0.1:8088 by using a browswer.

+(5) Suppose you have a host with ip as 192.168.1.15 with only http/https (80/443) port open, but you want to forward your dns udp requests to 8.8.8.8:53 through this host.
+Besides you want to make the access on the internet, so that you use Cloudflare as the CDN, we suppose the domain name is aa.yourdomain.com.

+On server side:
+`./stcp2ws server 80 yourCustomizedBearerToken`

+On Client side:
+`./stcp2ws udpclient https://aa.yourdomain.com 1053 yourCustomizedBearerToken 8.8.8.8:53`

+Then you run the nslookup command on your client machine as `nslookup -port=1053 www.google.com 127.0.0.1`